 In 2009, the game had made no progress so Nintendo Company Limited pulled funding and cancelled the project.
 By this time, the chief game designer had been fired.
 When Japanese management refused to consider the ideas made by NST, the staff at NST immediately began leaving the studio.
 Unseen64 uncovered an internal review showing record low levels of employee morale.
 Developers at NST accuse the Japanese management of “nationalism.”
 Most of the staff responsible for hits like Metroid Prime Hunters left NST after the cancellation of Project H.A.M.M.E.R.

 Nintendo is not the only company to have had games go through development difficulties.
 The development of Silicon Knights’ X-Men: Destiny was fraught with poor management decisions.
 L.A.
 Noire’s staff also spoke of poor working conditions.
 Rockstar was only able to save the game after six years of development.

 Here at ASAP IT Technology, we provide our customers with a simplified and speedy procurement process.
 We ensure that our customers’ production lines and prototype builds are always up and running effectively.
 We offer cost-effective component solutions by improving our customers’ negotiation power.
-If you are interested in a quote for a Nintendo part, please contact our friendly sales staff at email@example.com or call us at 1-714-705-4780.
+If you are interested in a quote for a Nintendo parts, please contact our friendly sales staff at firstname.lastname@example.org or call us at +1-714-705-4780.